Justin-Fernbaugh/ju2tin-website/README.md

 # Ju2tin Website hosted at https://ju2tin.com
 This repository contains the source code for my personal website, hosted on AWS using S3, CloudFront, and Amplify.
 The website was set up using the following steps in AWS:

-Host a static website using Amazon S3
-Add a custom domain managed by Amazon Route 53
 ## Setup
-The steps taken to set up the website using the above guides are explained below:
+The steps taken to set up the website were primarily guided by Amazon AWS documentation.

-## Step 1: Host a static website using Amazon S3
+## Step 1: Host a static website using Amazon S3 OR Github repository
 ### Create an Amazon S3 bucket:
 Created a new S3 bucket to store the website's static files.
-The bucket name is the same as the custom domain, e.g., www.example.com.
+The bucket name is the same as the custom domain, e.g., www.ju2tin.com.

+## Github: Create a Github repository
+Created a Github repository which will contain the index.html file as well as all other assets.

 ### Enable static website hosting:
 Configured the S3 bucket to function as a static website by enabling the "Static website hosting" feature in the bucket properties.
 Set the index document to index.html and the error document to error.html.

+### Github: Give Amplify access to the repository
+Configured permissions for the repository such that AWS Amplify had access to the necessary files.

 ### Upload files to the S3 bucket:
 Uploaded the website's static files, including index.html, error.html, and any other assets such as images, CSS, and JavaScript files, to the S3 bucket.

+### Github: Upload static HTML files to the repository
+Uploaded the static HTML files to the repository.
+Alternatively, actions can be setup to automate releases if the website was developed using libraries such as ReactJS.

 ### Set bucket policy:
 Configured the S3 bucket's policy to allow public access to the files.
 This is required for users to access the website over the internet.